4d/docs/website/translated_docs/es/API/cryptoKeyClass.md

 ---
-id: cryptoClass
+id: CryptoKeyClass
 title: CryptoKey
 ---

-The `CryptoKey` class in the 4D language encapsulates an asymetric encryption key pair.
+The `CryptoKey` class in the 4D language encapsulates an asymmetric encryption key pair.

 This class is available from the `4D` class store.